SerenTera/lfg-finder/README.md

 Requires (READ carefully!):
 - Commands module by Pinkie-Pie
 - tera-notifier module: https://github.com/SerenTera/tera-notifier
-- `C_REQUEST_PARTY_MATCH_INFO.1.def` file.
-Put the provided .def file in the module folder into 'tera-proxy\node_modules\tera-data\protocol' folder, unless the pull request into the main tera-data repo has been accepted.
-You must do this!

 ## Commands
 Type commands in '/proxy' chat or use '!' prefix in other chat channels.